pingakshya2008utd/video_qa/vidya_ai/readme.md

-# YouTube AI Video Assistant
+# Vidya AI Video Assistant

-A comprehensive AI-powered video analysis and translation platform that allows users to interact with YouTube videos through natural language queries and translate videos into multiple languages.
+In this project, I have created an edtech platform where the user can interact with online eductional or any other video.
+I have created an interface where you can chat with the video using RAG and ask question to a particular frame in a video.
+Let's say the frame contains a digital circuit.
+You can ask what does the circuit represent and it will explain the image in that frame.

 ## Features
+ ### AI Agents
 - **YouTube Video Analysis**: Load any YouTube video and ask AI questions about its content
 - **Frame-based Queries**: Ask questions about specific video frames at any timestamp
 - **Video Translation**: Translate YouTube videos into multiple languages using ElevenLabs AI

-- **Real-time Chat Interface**: Interactive chat with AI about video content
+### Video Player Features
 - **Video Controls**: Custom video player with playback controls
 - **Multi-language Support**: Support for Spanish, Hindi, Bengali, and Assamese translations